-Autism now affects one in 88 children.
-Blue Horizons simulated the entire process associated with air travel.
-Families began their day at by checking-in at JetBlue’s ticket counter.
-Next, they proceeded through TSA security and the waited at a designated gate for their mock flight.
-Upon boarding the plane, JetBlue crewmembers led the families through routine pre-takeoff procedures.
-To simulate the in-air experience, the plane taxied for 20 minutes around the airport and pulled into another gate to disembark.
-Following the experience, participants were treated to a reception to celebrate their accomplishment.
-Refreshments were generously provided by Wyndham Worldwide and Baked by Melissa.
+Blue Horizons for Autism events simulate the entire process associated with traveling by plane.
+The families begin their day by checking-in at the airport’s ticket counter.
+Families then proceed through security screening, and wait at a designated gate for the arrival of their flight.
+Upon boarding the plane, JetBlue crewmembers lead the families through pre-takeoff procedures.
+To simulate the in air experience, the plane taxies and pulls into another gate to disembark.

 In addition to providing the families with an opportunity to experience air travel, Blue Horizons for Autism also educates airport and airline crewmembers about autism and how to best meet the needs of this growing community of one in 88.
 JetBlue is working with Autism Speaks to roll out additional Blue Horizons for Autism events throughout its 85-city network.
 Plans are underway for the second annual event at New York’s JFK Airport in September as well as the first international event in Santiago, Dominican Republic later this fall.